DQNEO/minigo/README.md

 # How to run

-Currently the generated code can only run on Linux.
+Currently the generated code can run only on Linux.
-So you need Docker to run it.
+So I would recommend you to use Docker.

 ```
 $ docker run --rm -it -w /mnt -v `pwd`:/mnt dqneo/ubuntu-build-essential:go bash
 ```

-After entering container, you can make and run it.
+After entering the container, you can make and run it.

 ```
 root@da1ca5837dac:/mnt# make